-Here are the 22 best cheesesteaks in Philly.
+These are the 17 best cheesesteaks in Philly.

-When anyone thinks of food in Philly, the first thing that probably comes to their mind is a row of chopped beef slathered on a long roll that’s dripping with cheese.
-We get territorial about cheesesteaks—we argue over cheeses and the best rolls, and when we pass a “Philly Steaks” shop in any other city, we scrutinize it like Olympic judges do gymnastics routines.
+When anyone thinks of food in Philly, the first thing that comes to mind is a mountain of chopped beef piled on a long roll that’s dripping with cheese.
+We get territorial about cheesesteaks—we argue over cheeses, roll density, and toppings, and when we pass a “Philly Steaks” shop in any other city, we scrutinize it like Olympic judges do gymnastics routines.

 The first bite into a cheesesteak from Angelo’s feels like stepping off the airplane at the beginning of a vacation.
-All the problems of daily life fade away after just one bite of the shredded steak and melted cooper sharp that’s layered into warm, toasty, and crackly seeded rolls.
-The Bella Vista cash-only spot may be more packed than the crowds outside of Walmart during Black Friday, but since they serve the best cheesesteak (and some of the best pizza) in town, it’s all worth the wait.
+All the problems of daily life fade away after just one taste of the shredded steak and melted Cooper Sharp that’s layered into warm, toasty, and crackly seeded rolls.
+The Bella Vista cash-only spot is usually more packed than Walmart on Black Friday, but since they serve the best cheesesteak (and some of the best pizza) in town, it’s always worth the wait.

 The Best Pizza Places In Philadelphia

 Be the first to get expert restaurant recommendations for every situation right in your inbox.